LukeTheHecker/asd-variability/README.md

-# :rotating_light: This repository is under construction and will be complete upon publication of the manuscript :rotating_light:
+# :rotating_light: This repository is under construction and will be complete upon acceptance of the manuscript :rotating_light:

 ---